In this interview, Animals Australia staff member Lucy and animal advocate Kathleen share some of the rewards and challenges of fostering...

 Kathleen — Anyone who loves animals, is responsible and who has a bit of time to spend with their foster animal each day.
 Of course you need to live somewhere that's pet friendly.
 There are rescue groups all over the country, and they're always looking for new foster carers.
 You really do get more out of it than you put into it!

 How can others get involved in foster caring?

 Lucy — It's a great idea to get in contact with your local rescue group.
-The list of Animals Australia member societies* is a good place to start — you can find contact details and website links there.
+Pet Rescue is a good place to start — you can find contact details and website links there.